Xilinx/DPU-PYNQ/host/README.md

 a different DPU configuration.

 We provide a `compile.sh` script that helps users compile their own deployable models from Vitis AI model zoo.
-For advanced users, a jupyter notebook `train_mnist_model.ipynb` is provided to show how to train a ML model, quantize it, and compile it using Vitis AI tools.

 ## Prerequisites